 Michelle Nario-Redmond, (2007) Professor of Psychology and Biomedical Humanities; Psychology Department Chair

 M.A., Ph.D., University of Kansas

-Andrew C White, (2017) Director of the Scarborough School of Business & Communication; Assistant Professor of Psychology and Sport Management; Director of Sport Management
+Andrew C White, (2017) Director of the Scarborough School of Business & Communication; Associate Professor of Psychology and Sport Management; Director and Chair of Sport Management

 B.A., Ohio Wesleyan University;